KevinOConnell7/Midterm_project_Shopping/README.md

 ### favicon.ico

-In the screen shot below you can seethe favicon logo that I used for my website.
+In the screen shot below you can see the favicon logo that I used for my website.
 This was implemented in my index.html file.

 <img width="1161" alt="Screen Shot 2024-03-06 at 9 55 51 AM" src="https://github.com/KevinOConnell7/Midterm_project_Shopping/assets/45603150/1683345c-7d92-4eb6-9450-5740be8aa0a3">